 Center of Advanced Reproductive Technologies in IL

 Advanced Reproductive Technologies is a part of the Center of Reproductive Medicine.
 It has a fairly clear package and insurance finance description for the IVF treatment in Illinois.
 For treatment, at ART the insurance payment and patient prepayment will be charged to you, while the insurance company sends the reimbursement to you.
-The estimated cost sums up at $12,000-$13,000 in Illinois.
+The estimated cost sums up at $12,000-$13,000.
 The pricing structure at ART is as follows:

 - Medication– $2,500-$5000 (approximately)